-In this article, we are going to teach you how to find a director of a company whether you want the basics, all the story, or just some personal tidbits about the person in question.
+In this article, we are going to teach you how to find a director of a company whether you want the basics, the full story, or just some personal tidbits about the person in question.

-Although finding a director of a company can sometimes be as easy as a quick Google search, there are some other speedy methods to determine who is running the show.
+Although finding a director of a company can sometimes be as easy as a quick Google search, there are some other speedy methods to determine who is really running the show.